carbon-language/carbon-lang/docs/design/generics/terminology.md

 #### Witness tables (e.g., Swift and Carbon Generics)

-For witness tables, calls made on the generic's argument are compiled into a table of required functionality.
+For witness tables, values passed to a generic parameter are compiled into a table of required functionality.
 That table is then filled in for a given passed-in type with references to the implementation on the original type.
 The generic is implemented using calls into entries in the witness table, which turn